candlepin/subscription-manager/cockpit/README.md

 > An important note for Red Hat developers: If you develop the cockpit plugin outside of the Red Hat office, no changes to the configuration file are needed .
 If you are Red Hat developer working in the Red Hat office, then please use our internal cache of the nmpjs repository called Nexus.
-You need to change the symbolic link: `rm -f yarn.lock; ln -s yarn.lock.nexus yarn.lock`.
-There are two lock files: `yarn.lock.npmjs` (for community users) and `yarn.lock.nexus` (for Red Hat developers).
-If you make a big change in `yarn.lock.npmjs` and you want to have similar change in `yarn.lock.nexus`, then you should use following regular expression:

-`%s/registry.yarnpkg.com/repository.engineering.redhat.com\/nexus\/repository\/registry.npmjs.org/g`
+Configure npm with:

+`npm config set registry https://repository.engineering.redhat.com/nexus/repository/registry.npmjs.org`

  - `nvm` is recommended but not required (https://github.com/creationix/nvm).
- - `yarn` needs to be installed globally (`npm install -g yarn`).
- - `yarn install` needs to be run from the `cockpit` subdirectory.
+ - `npm install` needs to be run from the `cockpit` subdirectory.

 With these steps, the cockpit plugin code can be built from the host.

-Yarn
+NPM
 ----
-Yarn is used to install, remove, and update NPM packages for the plugin.
+NPM is used to install, remove, and update js packages for the plugin.

 The most common commands are:
- - `yarn add <package> --dev`: Add a JavaScript dependency.
+ - `npm add <package> --dev`: Add a JavaScript dependency.
- - `yarn install`: Install JavaScript dependencies and update the lockfile if necessary.
+ - `npm install`: Install JavaScript dependencies and update the lockfile if necessary.

-(See https://yarnpkg.com for more details on using yarn).

-> When using our Nexus repository and you add a dependency using `yarn add <package>`, also update the `yarn.lock.npmjs` file.
-Conversely, when you are community contributor and add a package, please update `yarn.lock.nexus` as well.
+ - `npm shrinkwrap`: Lock the current dependencies into lockfile.

 NPM Scripts
 -----------